eyaler/projector/README.md

 Instructions:

-Add PDFs to the portfolio directory, and the gallery will be created automagically.
+Add PDFs to the portfolio directory, and the gallery will be created automagically!

 Any image files with corresponding filenames will be used as thumbnails.

-You can also point the 'folder' variable to a remote URL that allows indexing and CORS. (see portfolio/.htaccess)
+You can also point the 'folder' variable to a remote URL.

+Make sure to enable indexing and for remote also CORS - see portfolio/.htaccess